mattpocock/boilersuit/readme.md

 As with any `// @suit-name-only` tags, you can change anything inside the function, but suit will update the name of the function if the action name changes.

+You'll need to add `"payload": true` if you want the action to carry a payload, and the `customFunction` to receive that payload.

 One final note: `"customFunction"` cannot be combined with `"set"` - though this may change in the future if it seems useful.

 ### Compose